TorrentPeer/TorrentPier/README.md

 ## The recommended way to run cron.php

 For significant tracker speed increase may be required to replace built-in cron.php by operating system daemon.
-For more information about that you can read [this thread](https://torrentpier.com/forum/threads/52/) on our support forum.

-## Local configuration copy

-You can override the settings using one of these methods: configuration file **library/config.local.php** and the environment file **.env**.
-Both files are created by copying the appropriate .example templates without extension.
-Local configuration files should not be available for reading to anyone by setting up access rights for your web server.

 ## Ocelot installation

 We have built-in support for alternate compiled announcer — Ocelot.
 The configuration is in the file ** library/config.php**, the announcer is in the repository [torrentpier/ocelot](https://github.com/torrentpier/ocelot).
-You can read assembly instructions on his repository or in [this thread](https://torrentpier.com/forum/threads/26078/) on our support forum.

-## Official documentation

-Documentation for TorrentPier can be found on the [TorrentPier docs website](https://docs.torrentpier.com).

 ## Contributing